KseniyaTikhomirova/llvm-project/libsycl/docs/index.rst

 Limitations
 ========

-Offloading runtime (liboffload) used by SYCL runtime doesn't support Windows now.
-So Windows support in SYCL RT is not guaranteed and not tested now.
+SYCL runtime is not tested and is not guaranteed to work on Windows because offloading runtime (liboffload) used by SYCL runtime doesn't currently support Windows.
-The limitation to be revised once liboffload will add support of Windows.
+The limitation to be revised once liboffload will add support for Windows.